clearlyyy/sfml-gui/src/sfml-gui/HOW_TO_CREATE_WIDGET.md

 In your widgets constructur, you absolutely need to do two things.

 Each SFWIDGET contains two lists, ```std::vector<sf::Transformable*> t_parts;``` and ```std::vector<sf::Drawable*> d_parts```
+The two lists just hold pointers to your actual objects.

 These two lists are used for two different things. d_parts is solely used for drawing the widget. t_parts is used for transformation of the widget.